Chieko Garling

 I moved to the Chicago area to study jazz composition at Roosevelt University.
 I started to perform professionally while I was in college.
 Although I was into jazz, my interests in classical music never faded.
 Learning improvisation has helped me to better understand other types of music.
 I continued to study classical piano with concert pianist, Mikhail Yanovitsky.
 I've been teaching piano some teenagers and adults here and there since I was in Japan, but I started to teach many students at JC's Guitar in Algonquin and Heavenly Pianos in Arlington Heights.
 In 2008, I decided to launch my own studio.
 Soon after I started to teach in my house, I had a full roster and started to struggle with balancing my teaching and family time, especially for my young son, Alex.
 I had to turn down many students just because there was no time available.
 In 2014, my husband and I decided to expand it to a school where teachers can learn my method, and team up to teach hundreds of students what I feel is the right way to teach.
 Learning music is a lot like learning conversation.
 It needs basic vocabulary, grammar, real life practice, and experience.
 Some concepts I teach are not introduced in typical traditional piano lessons.
 That's why I developed my own system and method book.
 It is not rare that parents want to start taking lessons themselves, after discovering my concepts through lessons for their children.
 Many times they would ask me, "Why didn't anyone teach me that when I was a kid!"
 I am very happy to share what I can do, and why I can do it. |

-What I can do 1.
-I can memorize a new classical piece within few days after I start to learn it.
-(It's true.
-Ask my piano colleagues.)
-2. I can memorize a new jazz piece almost instantly if it is in the form of a typical jazz tune.
-(It's pretty standard for jazz players, actually) 3.
-I can play for 3 hours non-stop, playing different songs without sheet music.
+3. I can play for 3 hours non-stop, playing different songs without sheet music.
 (I believe 4 hours is my maximum I've ever done for a party.
 It is very tiring though, and you have to take a bathroom break eventually.)
-4. I can compose, or transcribe without instruments. |

 Why I can do it